 Kosas

+For even fuller coverage, I opt for Tarte Amazonian Clay Foundation SPF 15.
 It has a very light, mousse-like texture and it glides on, covering dark spots, redness, and imperfections and smoothing over the appearance of pores and fine lines.
 It has a more matte finish and also controls sebum production.
+Available in 34 shades and formulated without parabens, mineral oil, phthalates, triclosan, sodium lauryl sulfate.

 Best non-toxic concealer

+For these pesky dark circles and occasional imperfection, I need a nice creamy concealer.
+Here, I found that the Milk Makeup Flex Concealer delivers best.
 It offers medium to full coverage, and it’s infused with blue lotus to moisturize and chamomile to help calm redness and soothe skin.
 Available in 24 shades.
 Great staying power, no caking, nourishing.

 Best non-toxic blush and highlighter

 Back to Kosas.
 This is actually how I discovered the brand.
 They make these amazing sets of two types of blush/highlighter sets: creamy and pressed powder.
-Of course, I had to try both and I settled on these two kinds:
+Of course I had to try both and I settled on these two kinds:

 - The cream blush/highlighter duo has apricot kernel oil, jojoba oil, and rosehip seed oil to soothe and nourish while imparting this wonderful glow to the cheeks.